my-devpost/pangea-pizza-time-with-react/README.md

-# How to start the Pizza Time app
+# How to start the Pizza Time app (with Pangea integration)

+This updated app has the [Pangea](https://pangea.cloud/) integration implemented.

 1. git clone the repo
 2. cd to the repo folder